Walk2Zero/walk2zero/db/db-design-notes.md

 build the prototype with just one.
 Although we mainly use miles in the UK, I think we should build the app using km as it is easier to calculate.
 We can add in the miles option later if we have time.

+### Emissions table
+This table stores the carbon emitted for each journey.
+I have only included carbon emitted and no details on carbon saved.
+We will probably want to decide later if we want to store things like total carbon saved per user and total journeys made per user in the DB or if we just calculate those with Python.
+We also need to decide what carbon saved actually is.
+It is carbon saved but in comparison to what?
+Each users stored transport method?
+Or does the user specify and intended transport method then they select a better one?
+I think the first option is probably best.
+But will need to be incorporated into the app somehow.

 ### Further DB development